TFNS/writeups/2024-06-30-UIUCTF/picoify/README.md

       n += 512;
 ```

-This code use only 2 tables of 36 bytes to store the Huffman table, great!
+This code uses only 2 tables of 36 bytes to store the Huffman table, great!

 ## PIC16 compression code